The Top 50 AP Schools In Iowa

 Advanced Placement Summer Institute

 The Belin-Blank Center hosts the Advanced Placement Summer Institute (APSI), a professional development opportunity, to prepare teachers to deliver AP courses successfully.
-The next APSI will be in summer 2023 and will be offered both at the University of Iowa, Iowa City, IA and online.
+The next APSI will be in summer 2024 and will be offered both in-person at the University of Iowa, Iowa City, IA and online.

 References